|Date of Birth||1 July 1934, Lafayette, Indiana, USA|

 |Birth Name||Sydney Irwin Pollack|

 Sydney Pollack was an Academy Award-winning director, producer, actor, writer and public figure, who directed and produced over 40 films.

-He was born on July 1, 1934, in Lafayette, Indiana, USA, to a family of Russian-Jewish immigrants.
-His mother, Rebecca Miller, was a homemaker.
-His father, David Pollack, was a professional boxer turned pharmacist.
+Sydney Irwin Pollack was born July 1, 1934 in Lafayette, Indiana, USA, to Rebecca (Miller), a homemaker, and David Pollack, a professional boxer turned pharmacist.
+All of his grandparents were Russian Jewish immigrants.
 His parents divorced when he was young.
-His mother, an alcoholic, died at age 37, when Sydney Pollack was 16.
-He spent his formative years in Indiana, graduating from his HS in 1952, then moved to the New York City.
+His mother, an alcoholic, died at age 37, when Sydney was 16.
+He spent his formative years in Indiana, graduating from his HS in 1952, then moved to New York City.

 From 1952-1954 young Pollack studied acting with Sanford Meisner at The Neighborhood Playhouse School of the Theatre in New York.
 He served two years in the army, and then returned to the Neighborhood Playhouse and taught acting.
 In 1958, Pollack married his former student Claire Griswold.
 They had three children.
 Their son, Steven Pollack, died in a plane crash on November 26, 1993, in Santa Monica, California.
 Their daughter, Rebecca Pollack, served as vice president of film production at United Artists during the 1990s.
 Their youngest daughter, Rachel Pollack, was born in 1969.